mpmcgee/Time-tracker/README.md

-Set a timer with an alarm and keeps track of completed tasks
+Set a timer with an alarm and keep track of completed tasks